Deejayxtra/literary-lions/README.md

 .: This represents the current directory, which contains the Dockerfile.

-2. Navigate to Frontend Directory and Build Frontend Image Next, navigate to the frontend/src directory:
+2. Navigate to Frontend Directory and Build Frontend Image Next, navigate to the frontend directory:

-cd ~/literary-lions/frontend/src
+cd ~/literary-lions/frontend

 Build the Docker image for the frontend: